Florida Couple Arrested After Accidentally Leaving Toddler At The Park

 — Miami Herald (@MiamiHerald) March 23, 2019

-In addition to continuing to provide care for the young girl, the Florida Department of Children and Families has also made the decision to step in and remove the other six children from the household until an investigation into their safety and well-being can be conducted.
+In addition to continuing to provide care for the young girl, the Florida Department of Children and Families has also made the decision to step in and remove the other six children from the household until an investigation into their safety and well-being could be conducted.

 Both Makenson and Jolanda have been arrested and charged with neglect after they mistakenly forgot their young daughter and left her at the park overnight by herself.

 According to multiple media outlets, additional information on the parents or their children has not been made immediately available.
-All seven Alexandre children, however, are safely in the care of DCF until the investigation into the parents is completed.
+All seven Alexandre children are safely in the care of DCF until the investigation into the parents is completed.